Samuelmm15/React-Programming-Course/23-Lesson-Parameters-in-Router/23-lesson-app/README.md

-# Twenty two lesson Notes
+# 23 lesson Notes

-At this lesson, we are going to add an Api to our application.
-We are going to use a free  Api called free dictionary api.
-To use this api into our application, we need to use `Fetch API` to make a request to the api and get the response.
-We are going to use `async` and `await` to make our code more readable.
+At this lesson, we are going to use paramethers in our routes.
+So, we are going to edit the file `App.js` to add some paramethers in our routes.
+To add paramethers, we need to use the `:` symbol before the name of the paramether.